dimitermilev/web_scraping_regression_job_listings/README.md

-# Web scraping and linear regression to predict Data Science job satisfaction
+# Web scraping and linear regression to predict job satisfaction

 I build a web scraper to collect job and company details from Glassdoor.
 I then employ linear regression (simple, Ridge, Lasso) to predict satisfaction and compensation levels in Data Science jobs.